 upcoming & in development ☟

 A virtual tour for community gathering in a time without gatherings.
-Click for more info about our show in the Melbourne Fringe on November 13, 14, 20, and 21st.
+Click here for more info about our show presented by the historic Congregation Rodeph Shalom in Philadelphia.
+In partnership with the Rodeph Gun Violence Prevention Task Force.

 Mirrors: Twisted Perception, Fall 2020